pkscout/presence.tracker/README.md

 ### USING WITH HOME ASSISTANT

+#### REST

+By default the presence tracker is set to send its information to Home Assistant via a [REST API call](https://developers.home-assistant.io/docs/api/rest/).
+As noted in that link, if you are not using the `frontend` in your setup, you will need to add the API integration.
+For this to work, you **must** also provide a Long Lived Token via the `rest_token` option in the settings file.

+There is no further configuration required in home assistant.
+The devices and occupancy state will appear in your home assistant setup.
+The sensor will have a name like `sensor.device1_main_presence` with a friendly name of `Device 1 Main Presence`.

+Note that after a restart of Home Assistant, these sensors will either show as unavailable or disappear all together.
+They will become available and/or reappear once the presence tracker sends its next status update.

+#### MQTT

 To add the sensor to Home Assistant use the [MQTT Sensor Component](https://www.home-assistant.io/components/sensor.mqtt/).
 A sample configuration is below (based on default settings plus the sample devices):

 ```yaml